TeklabsDigital/TekTag/README.md

 This repository is organized into several key sections:

-- **Electronics:** Schematics, PCB updates and files related to the electronic components of the TekTag biosensor.
+- **Electronics:** Schematics, PCB updates and files related to the electronic components of the TekTag Bio™ biosensor.
 - **Firmware/stm32:** The initial commit of the firmware for the STM32 microcontroller used in the device.
 - **Mechanical:** Files related to the mechanical aspects of the biosensor, including design and assembly instructions.